Amy E. Pace,

 Amy Pace joined the Speech and Hearing Sciences faculty in 2016.
 She completed her postdoctoral training in the Department of Psychology at Temple University and received her doctorate in Language and Communicative Disorders from San Diego State University and the University of California, San Diego in 2013.

-Dr. Pace teaches Assessment and Treatment of Communication Disorders, Birth-to-Four (SPHSC 529) and Developmental Aspects of Communication (SPHSC 304).
+Dr. Pace teaches Assessment and Treatment of Communication Disorders, Birth-to-Five (SPHSC 529) and Speech and Language Development (SPHSC 304).